ACzarto/SO3_Lie_Algebra_and_Lie_Group_Functions/README.md

 # SO3_Lie_Algebra_and_Lie_Group_Functions
-This repository contains the main functions associated with the Lie algebra and Lie group, especially considering the $SO(3)$ group, the Special Orthogonal Group (Group of Rotation Matrices of dimension 3 with determinant equal to 1).
+This repository contains the main functions associated with the Lie algebra and Lie group, especially considering the $SO(3)$ group, the Special Orthogonal Group (Group of Orthogonal Matrices of dimension 3 with determinant equal to 1).

 For the applications proposed in the thesis, the following maps will be used: